NBA Rumors: L.A. Clippers Could Sign Carmelo Anthony Or Iman Shumpert, Per ‘Amico Hoops’

-After exceeding the expectations from them in the 2018-19 NBA season, the Los Angeles Clippers made a series of blockbuster moves this summer.
-The Clippers succeeded to sign reigning Finals MVP Kawhi Leonard in the 2019 NBA free agency and acquired Paul George in a blockbuster deal with the Oklahoma City Thunder.
-With the successful acquisition of Leonard and George, the Clippers undeniably turned themselves from a mediocre team to a legitimate title contender in the deep Western Conference.
+After exceeding expectations in the 2018-19 NBA season, the Los Angeles Clippers made a series of blockbuster moves this summer.
+The Clippers succeeded to sign reigning Finals MVP Kawhi Leonard in the 2019 NBA free agency period and acquired Paul George in a blockbuster deal with the Oklahoma City Thunder.
+With the successful acquisition of Leonard and George, the Clippers undeniably turned themselves from a mere playoff-caliber team into a legitimate title contender in the deep Western Conference.

-However, despite being one of the top favorites to bring home the Larry O’Brien Trophy in the 2019-20 NBA season, the Clippers aren’t yet done in upgrading their roster.
+However, despite being one of the top favorites to bring home the Larry O’Brien Trophy in the 2019-20 NBA season, the Clippers aren’t yet done upgrading their roster.
 According to Sam Amico of Amico Hoops, the Clippers are currently aiming to improve their second unit and keeping on eye on two veteran wingmen who are available on the free agency market – Carmelo Anthony and Iman Shumpert.

 “The Los Angeles Clippers are contemplating the idea of trying to sign a veteran free agent, primarily for help in reserve, and talk around the league is forward Carmelo Anthony and guard Iman Shumpert are among the names they are considering.”

-Though they already have Maurice Harkless and JaMychal Green as backup forwards, it still makes sense why the Clippers remain interested in adding the likes of Carmelo Anthony and Iman Shumpert.
+Though they already have Maurice Harkless and JaMychal Green as backup forwards, it still makes sense why the Clippers remain interested in adding the likes of Anthony and Shumpert.
 Despite his defensive issues, Anthony is a 10-time NBA All-Star who is considered as one of the best scorers in league history.
-Since the 2019 NBA free agency started, Anthony has been frequently linked to the Clippers.
-While waiting for an NBA team to offer him a contract, Anthony is going to the gym every single day to make sure that he’s in perfect shape when the training camp begins.
+Since the 2019 NBA free agency period started, Anthony has been frequently linked to the Clippers.
+While waiting for an NBA team to offer him a contract, Anthony is going to the gym every single day to make sure that he’s in perfect shape when training camp begins.

 Carmelo Anthony's reps are doing everything they can to get him back on an NBA squad. ???? https://t.co/6umuYb0BMQ pic.twitter.com/c4KjlThjpt